SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

 * Begin model fitting refactoring work to allow reading in an array representing either PQ or SQ for P*/S fits, fitting oriented model to 1D cut etc.
-* Refactor simultaneous/constrained workflow interface
+* Finish initial simultaneous/constrained workflow upgrades
 * Begin work on advanced model fitting tutorial
 * Begin work on writing custom models tutorial
 * Create first in series of video tutorials.
 * Begin work to integrate McSAS and FFSAS
 * Begin work on inclusion of PRISM[^9] functionality
+* Begin work on separating out a generic dataloader package
 * Complete SasView paper
 * Continue work to expand the size and diversity of the contributor commmunity
 * Begin adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.